DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-reports/miscellaneous/limit-the-number-of-records-per-page.md

 ---
 title: Limit the Number of Records per Page
 ---
+# Limit the Number of Records per Page
 This tutorial demonstrates how to define how many records should be displayed at each page in a report's Print Preview.
 Note that no [scripts](../../../../../../interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-reports/miscellaneous/handle-events-via-scripts.md) are required to accomplish this task.

 To demonstrate this feature, we'll use a report, similar to the one created in the following tutorial: [Change or Apply Data Grouping to a Report](../../../../../../interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-editing-basics/change-or-apply-data-grouping-to-a-report.md).